joshhunt/joshhunt-blog/content/posts/typescripts-user-defined-type-guards-are-not-safe.md

 ## Narrowing

-Sometimes though your data has already been parsed, but it's still one of a few possible values (such as the first is `isDog` example).
 When your data is sufficiently modeled using discriminated unions, Typescript is able to just naturally narrow it down using properties that are unique between each member.

 ```ts
 const variable: Variable = getVariable();